w3c/longtasks/loaf-explainer.md

 defined and can be quite implementation-specific.
 However, this info is observable today, by calling `getComputedStyle()` which triggers a style update or `getClientRects()` which triggers a layout.

+1. TBT & TTI are lighthouse values that rely on long tasks.
+Should they be modified to use long animation frames etc?

 ## Overlap with [Event Timing](https://w3c.github.io/event-timing/)